Kubernetes

 Public IPv4 Address

-A public IP address is an IPv4 address that’s reachable from the Internet.
-You can use public addresses for communication between your Kubernetes and the Internet.
+A public IP address is an IPv4 address reachable from the Internet.
+You can use public addresses for communication between your Kubernetes cluster and the Internet.
 You can reserve the default assigned public IP for your account until you release it.
-If you want to allocate public IP addresses for your Kubernetes, this can be done using a load-balancer type.
+Public IP allocation for Kubernetes is done using a load-balancer type.

 Private IPv4 Address

-A private IPv4 address is an IP address that’s not reachable over the Internet.
+A private IPv4 address is not reachable over the Internet.
 You can use private IPv4 addresses for communication between instances in the same VPC.
-When you launch an E2E Kubernetes, we allocate a private IPv4 address for your Kubernetes.
+When you launch an E2E Kubernetes cluster, a private IPv4 address is automatically allocated to it.

 LoadBalancer